 - dress himself

 - prepare meals or do housework of any kind.

 Col’s goal was to leave home and live independently.
 “None of my mates still live with their mums, so why should I be any different,” he told his mum.

 A little over a year later, after a lot of hard work, heartbreak and sacrifice he found himself living in Brisbane.

-“I was sharing a flat with a bloke that I met in hospital, doing all my own cooking, cleaning, personal care and housework, driving myself to work every day in my own car and getting my wheelchair in and out and training with Sporting Wheelies when I wasn’t busy socialising with friends.”
+“I was sharing a flat with a bloke that I met in hospital, doing all my own cooking, cleaning, personal care and housework, driving myself to work every day in my own car and getting my wheelchair in and out.
+I was also training with Sporting Wheelies when I wasn’t busy socialising with friends.”